fieldtrip/website/workshop/aarhus/beamformingerf.md

 - Defining triggers around which the data will be segmented using **[ft_definetrial](/reference/ft_definetrial)**.
 The data is segmented to include 1.5 seconds prior to trigger onset (i.e. baseline) and 2 second post trigger onset (i.e. response interval).
 - Apply some preprocessing such as power line noise removal, demean and detrend using **[ft_preprocessing](/reference/ft_preprocessing)**

-To run the following section of code you need the original dataset and trial function: [download dataset](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/natmeg/oddball1_mc_downsampled.fif), [download trial function](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/natmeg/trialfun_oddball_responselocked.m)
+To run the following section of code you need the original dataset [oddball1_mc_downsampled.fif](https://download.fieldtriptoolbox.org/workshop/natmeg/oddball1_mc_downsampled.fif) and trial function [trialfun_oddball_responselocked.m](https://download.fieldtriptoolbox.org/workshop/natmeg/trialfun_oddball_responselocked.m).

     clear all
     close all